fanagislab/EndHiC/ReadMe.md

 **EndHiC is a fast and easy-to-use Hi-C scaffolding tool, using the Hi-C links from contig end regions instead of whole contig regions to assemble large contigs into chromosomal-level scaffolds.**

-**EndHiC takes the HiC-pro's bin matrix results as input data.
-After running HiC-pro, a recommended EndHiC usage for most users is to run endhic.pl with default parameters.**
+**EndHiC takes the HiC-Pro's bin matrix results as input data.
+After running HiC-Pro, a recommended EndHiC usage for most users is to run endhic.pl with default parameters.**

+## Install and run an example

-A command-line example is shown below:
+Download or clone the source code and run EndHiC directly, and a command-line example is shown below:
 ```
   git clone git@github.com:fanagislab/EndHiC.git